After Donation

 If you feel unwell within 28 days of attending

-If you become unwell within 4 weeks of donating you must contact the IBTS as soon as you become unwell.
-The reason for this is that any future illness may have consequences for the patient that has received or will receive your blood donation.
+If you become unwell within 4 weeks of donating please contact us as soon as possible.
+Any future illness may have consequences for the patient that has received or will receive your blood donation.
 Contact details are printed on the post donation advice card.

 For the majority of people the process of giving blood is a simple and trouble-free experience.
 However, possible complications of giving blood include: